How To Increase Calories In Your Underweight Child’s Diet

-I recommend starting with one or two of these supplements per day as the overuse can cause your child to lose interest in eating.
+I recommend starting with one or two of these supplements per day as overuse can cause your child to lose interest in eating.
 I gave my son a pediatric supplement while we worked on increasing his daily calories and eating a wider variety of foods.
-He had about four ounces of it at snack time because he got more calories from the supplement than from the few crackers or pieces of fruit he would eat.
+He had about 4 ounces of it at snack time because he got more calories from the supplement than from the few crackers or pieces of fruit he would eat.

 - Purchase small packages and individual servings.
 This will help you avoid food waste while you’re experimenting with different types of foods.

 - Young children have smaller tummies and therefore are not able to eat a large volume of food.
 Choose foods from the chart that will have the most calories in a small volume.
 For example hummus is 25 calories per tablespoon, but cream cheese is 50 calories per tablespoon and peanut butter is 100 calories per tablespoon.
 Therefore, if your child eats only small amounts and you’re looking for a good dip to have with celery, serve it with cream cheese or peanut butter.